Houston's Line of Duty Firefighters

 Buried: Forest Park Cemetery, Lawndale, Section 27, Plot 59, Space 12

-Captain Little, a 16 year veteran, died along with Harry Oxford and Edgar Grant when Engine 18 was dispatched to a house fire at 2426 Wilshire Street at Telephone Road.
-The incident was after dark, the firefighters were distracted by a large glow in the sky from the house fire.
-As they approached the railroad crossing at Telephone Road near Lombardy Street, they did not see a Gulf Coast Line Railway locomotive pulling 53 cars entering the crossing at the same time.
-Engine 18 was broadsided.
-Two members of the crew were injured in the accident.
+Captain Little, with sixteen years in the department, died along with Harry Oxford and Edgar Grant when Engine 18 was dispatched to a house fire located at 2426 Wilshire Street at Telephone Road.
+The incident was just before midnight; the firefighters were distracted by a large glow in the sky from the house fire.
+As they approached the unmarked railroad crossing at Telephone Road and Lombardy Street, they did not see the south bound, No. 63 Gulf Coast Line Railway Train pulling fifty-four cars entering the crossing at the same time.
+Engine 18 was broadsided; two members of the crew were injured in the accident.

 Captain Little was transported to Memorial Baptist Hospital.
-After undergoing numerous surgeries in an effort to save him, he died nine days later.
+After undergoing several surgeries in an effort to save his life, John died nine days later.

-Prior to his assignment to Fire House No. 18 his rank was that of Battalion Chief.
-He, however voted for the wrong Mayor of Houston and was punished by the Fire Chief.
-He was demoted to the rank of Captain, with that came lower pay and a new assignment, Fire House No. 18.
+Prior to his assignment at Fire House No. 18, his rank was that of Battalion Chief.
+He, however, voted for the Mayor of Houston’s rival and was punished by Fire Chief Fred Seibert.
+John was demoted to the rank of Captain, with that came lower pay and a new assignment, Fire House No. 18.

 Ruben Lopez